ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Lifting

-Signal operators can be _lifted_ to operate upon `SignalProducer`s instead using the `lift` operator.
+Signal operators can be _lifted_ to operate upon `SignalProducer`s with the `lift` operator.
 In other words, this will create a new `SignalProducer` which will apply the given signal operator to _every_ signal created from the incoming `SignalProducer`s just if the operator had been applied to each signal yielded from `start()`.

 The `|>` operator implicitly lifts signal operators, when used with `SignalProducer`s.